 This was the reason why I went in again for shopping to get unsweetened khova.
 And during a discussion, Athamma told the boys that I was going to make ice cream.
 Since then they were after me, asking when I was going to make it.

 Ok you may notice that it's almost runny, well what else can be expected when I was running around to get the nuts.

-Just for that I got up early wanted to get it done, before they wake up.
+Just for that, I got up early wanted to get it done before they wake up.
 As expected the first thing they asked was where was the ice cream.
-Peddu won’t budge until I showed to him and said it’s still not ready.
-I had got these popsicle moulds long back in hope of making them during Cool comforts theme.
-And I couldn’t find my kulfi moulds.
+Peddu won't budge until I showed it to him and said it's still not ready.
+I had got these popsicle molds long back in hope of making them.
+And I couldn't find my kulfi molds.
 So decided to make them in these cute coloured ones.

 Step by Step pictures to make Kulfi Recipe

 Condensed Milk, Milk, Plain Khova, Flour

 This is where I pulsed the khova back to the mix.

 Does it look like a plastic cover is on the kulfi?
 Well, you are wrong, that's just after taking it out from the plastic mold by dipping it into hot water.